 History Unboxed® offers individual boxes, each focused on one history topic from ancient, medieval, or American history.
 Every box includes historical information, stories, and hands-on activities in a ready-to-use format.
 You can subscribe to receive boxes monthly, quarterly, or for an entire school year.
+As I will explain, these boxes are best used as supplements, although it is possible to use them as your core curriculum.

 Each level has an age-appropriate coloring sheet on cardstock.
 You have to supply crayons, colored pencils, or markers for coloring unless you order the optional Welcome Box that includes colored pencils.
 (I describe the Welcome Box below.)

 The optional Welcome Box has a blank timeline poster, a time capsule for students to create their own historic memento, a family tree poster, a welcome letter, and a set of colored pencils.
-This kit is helpful but not essential
+This kit is helpful but not essential.

 Another reason that History Unboxed works better as a supplement is because coverage is spotty and selective.
 For example, these are the titles of the ten boxes in the Medieval series of boxes: